-The inspiring idea of CANaLI consists in viewing questions as navigations through the entities, classes, and properties of the underlying RDF network, and then recasting such navigations into roughly equivalent navigations through the states of a carefully designed finite automaton.
-By identifying typical connectives used to link semantics concepts in NL, we were thus able to identify with simple tokens that CANaLI can use to transition quasi-deterministically between states as the interpretation of the controlled NL sentences progresses.
 The simplicity and efficiency of the recognizer so constructed entails a real-time response, whereby the system can assist the user by suggesting alternative question completions derived on-the-fly from the underlying KB.
-This provides great help to users who are typing their questions. and allows them to enter non-trivial questions with complete confidence that, even when more than one interpretation is possible for the question, the system will answer according to the interpretation intended by the user.
+This provides great help to users who are typing their questions. and allows them to enter nontrivial questions with complete confidence that, even when more than one interpretation is possible for the question, the system will answer according to the interpretation intended by the user.